 - What home insurance arrangements have you made?
 If you are selling, have you advised your insurer regarding cancellation of your coverage, and if you are buying, have you contacted an insurer about getting coverage in place in time for the closing?

 - If you are selling, we are going to need details (mortgage reference and account numbers) about whatever mortgages and secured lending (such as Lines of Credit and other secured lending products) are on the property, and what is to happen with them.

-- If you are selling, we are going to require a set of keys to give the buyer and we are also going to need to know the state of the municipal tax account, so that it may be adjusted on closing with the buyer.
+- If you are selling, we need to know the state of the municipal tax account, so that it may be adjusted on closing with the buyer.

-- If you are buying, we will need to receive your funds in certified cheque or bank draft form.
+- If you are buying, we will need to receive your funds by wire, in certified cheque or bank draft form.